 What Cities in China Offer 72 Hour Visa Free Transit?

-What are the Requirements For 72-Hour Visa-Free Transit?
+What are the Rules and Requirements For 72-Hour Visa-Free Transit?

 The requirements for China’s 72 transit without visa are as follows: